Altriaex/Altriaex.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am senior research engineer at [Beijing Institute for General Artificial Intelligence](https://www.bigai.ai).
+I am a research scientist at [Beijing Institute for General Artificial Intelligence](https://www.bigai.ai).
 Previously, I was a PhD student in Graduate School of Informatics, Kyoto university, where I have the fortune to work with Prof. [Hisashi Kashima](https://hkashima.github.io/index.html).

-I am interested in leveraging human guidance for reinforcement learning.
-In particular, I have been working on preference-based reinforcement learning, which aims at training agents that comply with human preferences.
+I am interested in reinforcement learning and its application in controlling legged robots.